spaceboats/spaceboats.github.io/_posts/2015-05-06-final-blog.md

 title:      busbus Is Now a Thing, May 2015
 author:     Nick Gilliland, Alex Gustafson, Zane Ralston, Monica Shafii & Ian Weller
 date:       2015-05-06 16:00
-summary:    Work is getting done.
+summary:    busbus is bussing bus data
 ---

 We have put a lot of work into busbus since our last blog post and are proud to